himasha89/teachsmart/README.md

 ## Features

 ### Lesson Planning
-Create lesson plans around primary sources with AI support.
+Create lesson plans with AI support.
 Generate comprehensive plans with objectives, activities, and assessments.

 ### Document Analysis
 Analyze historical documents with NLP for insights.
 Upload PDFs and text files to extract summaries and key concepts.